Answer Engine Optimization (AEO): The Complete Guide for 2025

 Demonstrate expertise.
 Named authors with credentials.
 Original research and data.
 Unique perspectives.

 Earn authoritative backlinks.
-Links from trusted sources signal that you're a reliable answer source.
+Links from trusted sources signal you're a reliable answer source.

-This is where building quality backlinks becomes crucial.
-The sites that get featured as answers are the same sites that have strong authority signals - backlinks from Wikipedia, mentions on Reddit, coverage in major publications.
+This is where building quality backlinks matters.
+The sites getting featured as answers are the same sites with strong authority signals.
+Backlinks from Wikipedia, mentions on Reddit, coverage in major publications.

 - Display and maintain "last updated" dates